markbac/markbac/README.md

 For more about me see https://www.linkedin.com/in/mdbacon/

-- 🔭 I’m currently working on a demand flexibility project and smart energy management
-- 🌱 I’m currently learning more about GCP
 - 💬 Ask me about: IoT, Telecoms, Architecture
 - 📫 How to reach me: via social
 - ⚡ Fun fact: I coach my youngest sons football (soccer) team

-Attending Google I/O 23

 <p>
   <a href="https://io.google/2023/">